echemles/life-llama/README.md

 ```
 npm install
+brew install libpng
 npm run start
 ```

-Open up a browser window and go to [localhost:3000](http://localhost:3000/).
+Open up a browser tab and navigate to [localhost:3000](http://localhost:3000/).

-### Compatibility

-The site has been tested to work on Chrome & Safari with the following screen resolutions:

-* 21" iMac
-* 15" MacBook Pro
-* iPad
-* iPhone 6
-* iPhone 6S
-* iPhone 5

 ### Credits

-* Many of the techonologies and configurations have been based from Dan Abramov
+* Many of the techonologies and configurations have been taken from Dan Abramov & Mark Holmes